Estimate Time5 min

 • For 2025, the Roth 401(k) contribution limit is $23,500.

 Roth 401(k)s let you invest dollars you've already paid taxes on for retirement.
-You can then withdraw your contributions—plus any investment growth—tax-free once you've turned 59½ and at least 5 years after the first contribution to your Roth account.
-These tax advantages can make Roth 401(k)s an appealing way to save for the future, but as with other retirement accounts, there are important contribution limits to keep in mind.
+You can then withdraw your contributions—plus any investment growth—tax-free once you've turned 59½ and at least 5 years have passed since you made the first contribution to your Roth account.
+These tax advantages can make Roth 401(k)s an appealing way to save for the future.
+But as with other retirement accounts, there are important contribution limits to keep in mind.

 Fidelity Smart Money